 The project to restore Headstone Manor Museum and create an exciting programme of events has been running for several years...

-...and this year preliminary works have started on another phase of restoration work at Headstone which focuses on the wider parkland in which the Manor House and Museum sit.
+...and in 2019 works started on another phase of restoration work at Headstone which focuses on the wider parkland in which the Manor House and Museum sit.

-The contractor Ground Control, working on behalf of the Council, has commenced a ‘soft’ restart of some works that can be done with Government and Public Health England guidelines.
+The contractor Ground Control, working on behalf of the Council, has recommenced works that can be done within Government and Public Health England guidelines.
 The Council has also reviewed and approved the contractor’s risk assessment and method statements so that work can be undertaken safely to protect their employees and also members of the public.

 This restoration phase has come about thanks to significant awards from the National Lottery Heritage Fund and the National Lottery Community Fund; the GLA via their Green Capital grant and further funding from Harrow Parks, Green Grid and Developer Contributions.